 Offered annually?
 Yes

-Eligible Countries: Citizens of South Africa, Namibia, Botswana and Swaziland (Only South African citizens are eligible to apply.
-Application for other countries aren’t set for now.
-Please check back in coming weeks).
+Eligible Countries: Citizens of South Africa, Namibia, Botswana and Swaziland Application for other countries are set.

 Field of Study: All areas of studies is accepted